acli/stupidweasel/README.md

 ====

 Mutt generates a User-Agent header if configured to do so.
-Evolution, on the other hand, generates an X-Mailer header, *even if* an existing User-Agent header is present.
+Evolution, on the other hand, generates an X-Mailer header (you have to wonder why!), *even if* an existing User-Agent header is present.
 It’s not known whether converting the User-Agent header to X-Mailer header will prevent this or not.

 Queue-listing mode assumes each mail goes to only one recipient.